 For more information about how to manage mobile numbers, check the related guide.

-In this step, collect the relevant tax information from the customer and create a tax identification resource for them.
+Collect relevant tax information and create a tax identification resource.

 Submitting the tax information of your customers is a requirement to open a bank account in all of Solaris branches.
 However, please note the following: